Viðreisn

-The party supports Icelandic EU membership, and reform of farming subsidies and protective excise taxes on foreign produce.
-It wants public policy to focus on the general interest of society and reduce influence from special interests.
+The party supports Icelandic EU membership, and reform of agricultural subsidies and protective excise taxes on foreign produce.
 Viðreisn is in favor of a publicly financed welfare state.
 It supports pegging the króna to another currency, such as the euro, through a currency board as a plan to lower interest rates.
 Its healthcare policy aims at reducing the patient's share of healthcare costs.

 Viðreisn has been assigned the list letter C. It participated in the 2016 elections to the Althing (Icelandic parliament) and won seven seats.